meganathanj/u280-image_process_accelerator/README.md

    For example: ./host_app kernelV3.xclbin /test_data /fpga_out

 5. Navigate to the corresponding output path specified <OUTPUT_PATH> to obtain the sobel filter processed images

+BUILDING THE OPENCV APP:
+The openCV app might not execute if the openCV shared objects are not setup correctly!
+In that case the app can be build with the source code openCV_app.cpp using the below command g++ -std=c++17 -Wall     `pkg-config --cflags opencv4`     openCV_app.cpp     -o app     `pkg-config --libs opencv4` and the executable can be run using the command: ./openCV_app <INPUT_PATH> <OUTPUT_PATH>